jellyfin/jellyfin.org/docs/general/installation/linux.md

    :::

-   On Debian, you can also enable the `non-free` components of your base repositories for additional FFMpeg dependencies, but this is optional.
+   On Debian, you can also enable the `non-free` components of your base repositories for additional FFmpeg dependencies, but this is optional.

 2. Download the desired `jellyfin-server`, `jellyfin-web`, and `jellyfin-ffmpeg` `.deb` packages from the repository; `jellyfin` is a metapackage and is not required.